Climate & Global Change Postdoctoral Fellowship Selection Criteria & Program Policies

 Host

-• One or two page letter of intent from host indicating areas of focus, and curriculum vitae are required.
+• One or two-page letter of intent from the host indicating areas of focus and curriculum vitae are required.

 • Preference is that no more than one postdoctoral fellow is hosted within a department at the same time.
 The following institutional departments currently host first-year C&GC Fellows and are ineligible to serve as hosts this year:

-• Brown University - Department of Earth, Environmental & Planetary Sciences
+• Louisiana State University - Department of Oceanography & Coastal Sciences

-• Host is responsible for mentoring fellow, but fellow is an independent researcher.
+• The host is responsible for mentoring the fellow, but the Fellow is an independent researcher.

-• Hosting institution must be in the U.S.A.
+• The hosting institution must be in the U.S.A.

 • Hosts are expected to provide office space, telephone, computer, IT services, and office support for the fellow.

-Climate & Global Change (C&GC) Committee Member Hosting Postdoc
+Climate & Global Change (C&GC) Steering Committee Member Hosting Postdoc

-• C&GC Committee Members cannot directly host postdocs.
+• C&GC Steering Committee Members cannot directly host postdocs.

-• A postdoc may go to a committee member's institution, but may not work in a committee member's group.
+• A postdoc may go to a Steering Committee Member's institution, but may not work in a Steering Committee Member's group.

 • Voting